paigeboyd/PlacementJournal/README.md

 # PlacementJournal
 Holding space for my placement journal, will be added as a blog to my portfolio website soon.
+Blog posts are typically created when I get a new task, rather than weekly/monthly.

 Feel free to have a nosey if you're interested in seeing what I'm getting up to!
 * * *